 Constraints in access to relevant machinery and technology hamper competitiveness.
-Limited access to relevant production technology and machinery, including for food dehydration and processing, and restricted production capacities hamper the cost efficiency and economies of scale necessary to serve the regional market. conformity and assessment, crucial for ensuring food safety, is limited.
-Export capacities are constrained by limited access to laboratories and testing facilities for conformity and quality assessment, which are critical for safety meeting relevant food standards.
+Limited access to relevant production technology and machinery, including for food dehydration and processing, and restricted production capacities hamper the cost efficiency and economies of scale necessary to serve the regional market.
+Quality and conformity assessment, crucial for ensuring food safety, is limited.
+Export capacities are constrained by limited access to laboratories and testing facilities for conformity and quality assessment, which are critical for meeting relevant food safety standards.

+5

+Sub-regions with potential

+3

-Sub-regions with potential Output providers with comparative advantage or export potential >\$10 m Input providers with comparative advantage or export potential >\$10 m, among them 23 LDCs
+Output providers with comparative advantage or export potential >\$10 m